zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

         return x
 ```

+Once trained, this network can be imported using the [`compile_torch_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compiletorchmodel) function.
+This function uses simple post-training quantization.

-This network was trained using different numbers neurons in the hidden layers, and quantized using 3-bits weights and activations.
+The network was trained using different numbers neurons in the hidden layers, and quantized using 3-bits weights and activations.
 The mean accumulator size shown below was extracted using the [Virtual Library](fhe_assistant.md).

 | neurons               | 10     | 30     | 100    |
 | --------------------- | ------ | ------ | ------ |